alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 # 02 — Confirmed Anchor Rule

-A confirmed AI Foundations Source-Line Anchor exists only when the full match exists.
+A confirmed AI Foundations / Origin | Continuum Source-Line Anchor exists only when the full match exists.

 A project is not confirmed by typing the source-line.